schmosbyyy/ai-anime-dating/SEGMENT_INSTRUCTIONS.md

 ## Output

-- A valid JSON object with:
-    - **`"segments"`: An array of objects, each containing:**
-        - **`"text"`: A string of the segment’s original text.**
-        - **`"visual_representation_of_text"`: A string providing a vivid, concise visual description of the segment.**
-        - **`"style_modifier"`: An optional string (e.g., "sepia-toned") for segment-specific tweaks.
-Omit if not applicable.**
-    - **`"script_scene_style"`: A string specifying the detailed global visual style (e.g., "gothic with dark shadows and crimson accents") applied to all segments unless modified.**

-## Guidelines for Identifying Scene Changes

-- **Segment the script at points of noticeable change, prioritizing visual distinction for video sequencing:**
-    - **Location or Setting:** A shift from one place to another (e.g., indoors to outdoors, diner to street).
-    - **Characters:** Introduction, exit, or shift in focus of characters (e.g., a new person enters, or the perspective changes).
-    - **Time:** Transitions across time (e.g., evening to midnight, or a leap to the next day).
-    - **Tone or Mood:** A change in emotional atmosphere (e.g., calm to tense, routine to mysterious).
-    - **Significant Actions or Events:** Key moments like locking a door, finding an object, or a dramatic gesture.
-    - **Narrative Focus:** Shifts in storytelling emphasis (e.g., from a character’s routine to an investigation).
-    - **New Plot Elements:** Introduction of critical details (e.g., a witness’s testimony or a clue).
-- **For dialogue-heavy scenes:**
-    - Segment based on changes in speaker, tone, or significant actions/reactions if they suggest distinct visuals (e.g., a character standing up mid-conversation).
-    - Group rapid exchanges into a single segment if they occur in the same context without visual shifts, but split if actions or reactions warrant separate images.

-## Guidelines for Generating Visual Descriptions ("visual_representation_of_text")

-- **Conciseness:** Keep the description brief but evocative, focusing on the most important visual elements.
-- **Vividness:** Use descriptive language to create a clear mental image, including details like lighting, colors, textures, and spatial relationships.
-- **Relevance:** Ensure the description directly reflects the segment’s text and contributes to the overall narrative flow.
-- **Imagery:** Include sensory details that help visualize the scene, such as the atmosphere, key objects, and character actions.

-**Example:**
-- Segment Text: "Linda locked the diner and walked to her car."
-- Visual Representation: "Linda stands outside the diner, her breath visible in the cold air as she turns the key in the lock.
-The neon sign above casts a dim glow on the empty street as she walks toward her car parked under a flickering streetlamp."

-## Guidelines for Determining Visual Style

-- **Global Style:**
-    - Analyze the script holistically to determine its overarching theme, tone, or genre.
-    - Select a detailed style with:
-        - **Base Style:** E.g., "hyper-realistic," "cartoonish," "gothic."
-        - **Descriptive Qualifiers:** E.g., "with muted tones and harsh lighting," "with vibrant colors and soft edges."
-    - Examples:
-        - Crime/Mystery: "hyper-realistic with muted tones and harsh lighting."
-        - Horror: "gothic with dark shadows and crimson accents."
-        - Comedy: "cartoonish with bold outlines and bright colors."
-    - Ensure the description is keyword-rich and specific to guide consistent image generation.
-- **Segment-Specific Style (Optional):**
-    - Use concise modifiers (e.g., "dreamy haze," "high contrast with deep shadows") only when a segment’s context significantly differs from the global style.
-    - Examples:
-        - Flashback: "sepia-toned with soft focus."
-        - Dream Sequence: "surreal with glowing edges."
-        - Suspenseful Moment: "high contrast with distorted shadows."
-    - Modifiers should refine, not replace, the global style.
+- A JSON object with:
+    - `"segments"`: An array of objects, each containing:
+        - `"text"`: The segment’s original text.
+        - `"visual_representation_of_text"`: A vivid, concise visual description.
+        - `"style_modifier"`: An optional style tweak (omit if not applicable).
+    - `"script_scene_style"`: The global visual style applied to all segments unless modified.

+## Guidelines

+*Note: Adapt these guidelines based on the script’s unique characteristics.*

+### 1. Segmenting the Script

+Identify natural breaks where a new scene begins, prioritizing visual distinction.
+Consider segmenting at:
+- Changes in location or setting (e.g., indoors to outdoors).
+- Introduction, exit, or shift in focus of characters.
+- Time transitions (e.g., day to night).
+- Shifts in tone or mood (e.g., calm to tense).
+- Significant actions or events (e.g., a dramatic gesture).
+- Changes in narrative focus or new plot elements.

+For dialogue-heavy scenes:
+- Segment based on changes in speaker, tone, or significant actions/reactions.
+- Group rapid exchanges if they occur in the same context without visual shifts.

+### 2. Generating Visual Descriptions

+Create a "visual_representation_of_text" for each segment that:
+- Is concise yet evocative, focusing on essential visual elements.
+- Uses descriptive language to paint a clear mental image.
+- Directly reflects the segment’s text and contributes to the narrative flow.
+- Includes sensory details like lighting, colors, textures, and spatial relationships.

+*Aim for descriptions detailed enough to guide image generation but not overly prescriptive.*

+### 3. Determining Visual Style

+- **Global Style**: Analyze the script’s overarching theme, tone, or genre to select a detailed style (e.g., "hyper-realistic with muted tones and harsh lighting").
+- **Segment-Specific Style (Optional)**: Use concise modifiers (e.g., "sepia-toned") only when a segment’s context significantly differs from the global style.

+*Ensure the global style is keyword-rich and specific, while modifiers refine rather than replace it.*

 ## Additional Instructions

-- **Segment Text:**
-    - Each `"text"` should be a complete narrative or visual unit (typically 1-3 sentences), but split more frequently for subtle shifts to ensure visual variety.
+- Each segment’s `"text"` should be a complete narrative or visual unit (typically 1-3 sentences).
+Split more frequently for subtle shifts to ensure visual variety.
 - If a sentence bridges scenes, place it in the segment where its primary action or change occurs.
 - Preserve original punctuation and sentence structure.
-- **Visual Descriptions:**
-    - Ensure each "visual_representation_of_text" is tailored to the segment and can standalone as a prompt for image generation.
-- **Balance Segmentation:**
-    - Avoid over-segmenting into incomplete fragments or under-segmenting by merging unrelated moments.
+- Balance segmentation to avoid incomplete fragments or merging unrelated moments.
-    - Ensure each segment and its visual description contribute to the video’s narrative flow.
-- **Visual Style Application:**
-    - The global style applies to all segments unless a "style_modifier" is provided.
-    - Use modifiers sparingly, only for segments that require a distinct visual treatment.
-- **Video Consideration:**
 - List segments in their original order to maintain chronological sequence.
-    - Ensure transitions between segments feel natural when viewed as a video.
+- **Video Flow**: Ensure the sequence of segments and their visual descriptions creates a smooth narrative flow when viewed as a video.
+Pay attention to transitions between scenes to maintain coherence.
-- **JSON Formatting:**
-    - Use proper syntax (double quotes for keys and strings).
-    - omit `"style_modifier"` if not applicable.
+- Use proper JSON syntax, omitting `"style_modifier"` if not applicable.

+## Examples

-## Example 1
+### Example 1

 **Input:**